Chukwuebuka-2003/Stock-analyzer/README.md

 # EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
-This is an important metric to know how a company utilizes its assets and capital
+This is an important metric to know how a company utilizes its assets and capital.
+It's an indicator of a company's profitability calculated as revenue minus expenses excluding tax and interest.